Implicit Bias of Policy Gradient in Linear Quadratic Control: Extrapolation to Unseen Initial States: Introduction

 An issue of prime importance in optimal control (and reinforcement learning) is the extent to which a learned controller extrapolates to initial states unseen in training.
 Indeed, in real-world settings training is often limited to few initial states, and a deployed controller is likely to encounter initial states that go well beyond what it has seen in training~\cite{zhu2020ingredients,dulac2021challenges}.
 The ability of the controller to handle such initial states is imperative, particularly in safety-critical applications (\eg~robotics, industrial manufacturing, or autonomous driving).

 The current paper seeks to take first steps towards theoretically addressing the following question.

 As a testbed for theoretical study, we consider the fundamental \emph{Linear Quadratic Regulator} (\emph{LQR}) problem~\cite{anderson2007optimal}.
 There, systems are linear, costs are quadratic, and it is known that optimal controllers are linear~\cite{anderson2007optimal}.
 Learning linear controllers in LQR via policy gradient has been the subject of various theoretical analyses (\eg,~\citet{fazel2018global,malik2019derivative,bhandari2019global,mohammadi2019global,mohammadi2021convergence,bu2019lqr,bu2020policy,jin2020analysis,gravell2020learning,hambly2021policy,hu2023toward}).
-However, these analyses do not treat underdetermined training objectives, thus leave open our question on the effect of implicit bias on extrapolation.
+However, these analyses do not treat underdetermined training objectives, thus leave open the question of how implicit bias affects extrapolation.
 To facilitate its study, we focus on LQR training objectives that are underdetermined.

 Our theoretical analysis reveals that in underdetermined LQR problems, the extent to which linear controllers learned via policy gradient extrapolate to initial states unseen in training, depends on the interplay between the system and the initial states that were seen in training.
 In particular, it depends on the degree of \emph{exploration} induced by the system when commencing from initial states seen in training.
 We prove that if this exploration is insufficient, extrapolation does not take place.
-On the other hand, we construct a setting that encourages exploration, and show that under it extrapolation can be perfect.
+On the other hand, we construct a setting that encourages exploration, and show that under it, extrapolation can be perfect.
 We then consider a typical setting, \ie~one in which systems are generated randomly and initial states seen in training are arbitrary.
 In this setting, we prove that the degree of exploration suffices for there to be non-trivial extrapolation~---~in expectation, and with high probability if the state space dimension is sufficiently large.

 Two attributes of our analysis may be of independent interest.
 First, are advanced tools we employ from the intersection of random matrix theory and topology.
 Second, is a result by which the implicit bias of policy gradient over a linear controller does not minimize the Euclidean norm, in stark contrast to the implicit bias of gradient descent over linear predictors in supervised learning (\cf~\citet{zhang2017understanding}).